-- 608 White-ear, from the previous year's crop, 8 ears shucked, and labeled with variety and yield. - 609 White-ear, from the current year's crop, 8 ears shucked, and labeled with variety and yield. - 610 White-shelled, from the previous year's crop, 0.5 gallon in a container, and labeled to show variety and yield.
+- White-ear, from the previous year's crop, 8 ears shucked, and labeled with variety and yield. - White-ear, from the current year's crop, 8 ears shucked, and labeled with variety and yield.
+White-shelled, from the previous year's crop, 0.5 gallon in a container, and labeled to show - variety and yield.

-POPCORN:
+POPCORN: CLASS NO.

-- 611 White Popcorn-ear, from the previous year's crop, 8 ears shucked, and labeled with variety and yield. - 612 Red Popcorn-ear, from the previous year's crop, 8 ears shucked, and labeled with variety and yield. - 613 Yellow Popcorn-ear, from the previous year's crop, 8 ears shucked, and labeled with variety and yield.
+- White Popcorn-ear, from the previous year's crop, 8 ears shucked, and labeled with variety - Red Popcorn-ear, from the previous year's crop, 8 ears shucked, and labeled with variety and vield

+Yellow Popcorn-ear, from the previous year's crop, 8 ears shucked, and labeled with variety and yield